cpierce/rds-to-s3-backup/README.md

 using `s3cmd --configure`.
 You will need your IAM info for s3 at this point.

 Last edit the rdstos3backup.sh script and edit the top few lines to suite your needs.
-For example you might not want --rr because you may want more redundancy than I did.
 Fix to suite your needs and then save the file in `/usr/local/bin/`.

 ## Crontab